-Cost sharing for the Tentatively Selected Plan will be done in accordance with Section 101 of the the Water Resources Development Act of 1986, as amended, and cost shared as a general navigation feature.
+Cost sharing for the Recommended Plan will be done in accordance with Section 101 of the Water Resources Development Act of 1986, as amended, and cost shared as a general navigation feature.
 The cost share is based on all recommended channel depths being greater than -50 feet.
 Channel depths greater than -50 feet are cost shared 50 percent non-federal and 50 percent federal.
 The Port Authority of New York and New Jersey will provide all lands, easements, rights-of-way, and relocations.
 Disposal necessary for the project is cost-shared as a general navigation feature.
-An additional 10 percent of the total costs of general navigation features will be repaid by the non-federal sponsor over a period not to exceed 30-years.
+Aids to navigation are not anticipated to be significant; further coordination with the U.S. Coast Guard will occur during the Preconstruction Engineering and Design phase to determine the cost for aids to navigation.
+An additional 10 percent of the total costs of general navigation features will be repaid by the non-federal sponsor over a period not to exceed 30years.
 The sponsor's costs for lands, easements, rights-of-way, and relocations1, are credited against the additional cash contribution.
 The Port Authority of New York and New Jersey shall also pay 50% of the excess cost of operation and maintenance of the project over that cost which the Secretary determines would be incurred for operation and maintenance if the project had a depth of 50 feet.
-Consistent with current New York District practice, the Port Jersey channel is anticipated to be maintained by dredging every 10 years, the Anchorage channel reaches to be maintained every seven years, and all other channels are assumed to be maintained together in a single contract every three years.
+Consistent with current New York District practice, the Port Jersey channel is anticipated to be maintained by dredging every 10 years (about 7,400 cubic yards), the